grelade/RL_gridworld/README.md

 which learns a pure gridworld environment with SARSA algorithm.

 ### What is going on?
 Agent starts on the green cell and should move to the blue field.
 Each movement gives a reward of -1 and so the task is to find the shortest path.
-There are four environment variants:
+There are four environments implemented:
 * **pure gridworld**

 The agent can move up/down/left and right.
 Besides the initial and final cells, world is featureless.